microsoft/DiskANN/README.md

 --------------------------------------------------------------

 ```
-./tests/build_memory_index  [data_type<int8/uint8/float>]  [data_file.bin]  [output_index_file]  [R]  [L]  [alpha]  [num_threads_to_use]
+./tests/build_memory_index  [data_type<int8/uint8/float>] [l2/mips] [data_file.bin]  [output_index_file]  [R]  [L]  [alpha]  [num_threads_to_use]
 ```

 The arguments are as follows:

 (i) data_type: same as (i) above in building disk index.

+(ii) metric: There are two primary metric types of distance supported: l2 and mips.

-(ii) data_file: same as (ii) above in building disk index, the input data file in .bin format of type int8/uint8/float.
+(iii) data_file: same as (ii) above in building disk index, the input data file in .bin format of type int8/uint8/float.

-(iii) output_index_file: memory index will be saved here.
+(iv) output_index_file: memory index will be saved here.

-(iv) R: max degree of index: larger is typically better, range (50-150).
+(v) R: max degree of index: larger is typically better, range (50-150).
 Preferrably ensure that L is at least R.

-(v) L: candidate_list_size for building index, larger is better (typical range: 75 to 200)
+(vi) L: candidate_list_size for building index, larger is better (typical range: 75 to 200)

-(vi) alpha: float value which determines how dense our overall graph will be, and diameter will be log of n base alpha (roughly).
+(vii) alpha: float value which determines how dense our overall graph will be, and diameter will be log of n base alpha (roughly).
 Typical values are between 1 to 1.5.
 1 will yield sparsest graph, 1.5 will yield denser graphs.

-(vii) number of threads to use: indexing uses specified number of threads.
+(viii) number of threads to use: indexing uses specified number of threads.

 To search the generated index, use the `tests/search_memory_index` program:
 ---------------------------------------------------------------------------

 ```
-./tests/search_memory_index  [index_type<float/int8/uint8>]  [data_file.bin]  [memory_index_path]  [query_file.bin]  [truthset.bin (use "null" for none)] [K]  [result_output_prefix]  [L1]  [L2] etc.
+./tests/search_memory_index  [index_type<float/int8/uint8>] [l2/mips] [data_file.bin]  [memory_index_path]  [query_file.bin]  [truthset.bin (use "null" for none)] [K]  [result_output_prefix]  [L1]  [L2] etc.
 ```

 The arguments are as follows:

 (i) data type: same as (i) above in building index.

+(ii) metric: There are two primary metric types of distance supported: l2 and mips.

-(ii) memory_index_path: enter path of index built (argument (iii) above in building memory index).
+(iii) memory_index_path: enter path of index built (argument (iii) above in building memory index).

-(iii) query_bin: search on these queries, same format as data file (ii) above.
+(iv) query_bin: search on these queries, same format as data file (ii) above.
 The query file must be the same type as specified in (i).

-(iv) Truthset file.
+(v) Truthset file.
 Must be in the following format: n, the number of queries (4 bytes) followed by d, the number of ground truth elements per query (4 bytes), followed by n*d entries per query representing the d closest IDs per query in integer format,  followed by n*d entries representing the corresponding distances (float).
 Total file size is 8 + 4*n*d + 4*n*d.
 The groundtruth file, if not available, can be calculated using our program, tests/utils/compute_groundtruth.

-(v) K: search for recall@k, meaning accuracy of retrieving top-k nearest neighbors.
+(vi) K: search for recall@k, meaning accuracy of retrieving top-k nearest neighbors.

-(vi) result output prefix: will search and store the computed results in the files with specified prefix in bin format.
+(vii) result output prefix: will search and store the computed results in the files with specified prefix in bin format.

-(vii, viii, ...) various search_list sizes to perform search with.
+(viii, ix, ...) various search_list sizes to perform search with.
 Larger will result in slower latencies, but higher accuracies.
 Must be atleast the recall@ value in (vi).